leanprover-community/tutorials/README.md

 [Natural number game](http://wwwf.imperial.ac.uk/~buzzard/xena/natural_number_game/)
 first, but this is not mandatory.

+Currently, those tutorials do no cover creating your own theories, only proving things in elementary real analysis.
+All exercices are adapted from a first year undergraduate course by Patrick Massot in Orsay, adding only explanations about compressing proofs using slightly advanced tactics like `rintros` and `rcases`.

 What you do need first is to [install Lean](https://github.com/leanprover-community/mathlib/blob/master/README.md) and [get this project](https://github.com/leanprover-community/mathlib/blob/master/docs/install/project.md) for local use by typing:
 ```
 leanproject get tutorials